rharper2/oldRobocode/README.md

 You can run it just by running the RobocodeDelta target in xcode, it will set up the first layer and wait for you to add some client "battle managers"

-Effectively what it does (this is the spatialCreatureDelta class) is create a layer of robots (critters and parasites), schecdules all the matches.
+Effectively what it does (this is the spatialCreatureDelta class) is create a layer of robots (critters and parasites), schedules all the matches.
 Then it waits for helper clients to contact it, it passes to them teh names of the battles it wants run and waits for the results.
-After all the battles are done these results are used to determine which critters and parasites are kept, which are bread from and which are mutated.
+After all the battles are done these results are used to determine which critters and parasites are kept, which are bred from and which are mutated.
 Again I have a paper on SCALP (Spatial Co-Evolution on Age Layered Planes), but I will probably add more code describing it later.

 You can find the appropriate java program helpers in the BattleRunners directory.